 Pain in a bone or joint that gets worse over time, especially if the pain interferes with sleep

-- Painless swelling or a noticeable mass (lump) in an arm or leg
+A noticeable mass or lump in an arm or leg

-- Stiffness or swelling of joints (not a common symptom)
+Stiffness or swelling of joints.
+This is not a common symptom.

-- Back pain or a loss of bowel or bladder control (if the tumor is in the pelvis or at the base of the spine; not a common early symptom)
+Back pain or a loss of bowel or bladder control.
+These can occur if the tumor is in the pelvis or at the base of the spine.
+They are uncommon early symptoms.

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
 Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .